KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :attr:`Y`                             :struct:`scalar` (pixels)       Y-position of the window.
 Negative values measure from the bottom of the screen.
     :attr:`DRAGGABLE`                     :struct:`Boolean`               Set to false to prevent the window being user-draggable.
     :attr:`EXTRADELAY`                    :struct:`scalar` (seconds)      Add artificial delay to all communication with this GUI (good for testing before you get into deep space)
+    :attr:`SKIN`                          :struct:`Skin`                  The skin defining the default style of widgets in this GUI.
     ===================================== =============================== =============

 .. structure:: Widget